nblmc/geoservices-docs/atlascope/creating/georeferencing.md

 ### Image files

-In cases where you wish to download all image files associated with a particular BPL barcode, use [get-tiffs-from-dc.py.](https://github.com/nblmc/atlascope-assets/blob/master/scripts/get-tiffs-from-dc.py "Download all tiffs script").
+In cases where you wish to download all image files associated with a particular BPL barcode, use [get-tiffs-from-dc.py](https://github.com/nblmc/atlascope-assets/blob/master/scripts/get-tiffs-from-dc.py "Download all tiffs script").
 Resulting downloaded images will be named the file's BPL identifier.

-In cases where you need to batch edit the file names of images, use [rename-files.py.](https://github.com/nblmc/atlascope-assets/blob/master/scripts/rename-files.py "Rename files script")
+In cases where you need to batch edit the file names of images, use [rename-files.py.](https://github.com/nblmc/atlascope-assets/blob/master/scripts/rename-files.py "Rename files script").